Tutorial: Migrate MongoDB to Azure Cosmos DB's API for MongoDB offline using DMS

 Complete the pre-migration steps such as estimating throughput, choosing a partition key, and the indexing policy.

-Create an Azure Virtual Network (VNet) for Azure Database Migration Service by using Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
-For more information about creating a VNet, see the Virtual Network Documentation, and especially the quickstart articles with step-by-step details.
+Create a Microsoft Azure Virtual Network for Azure Database Migration Service by using Azure Resource Manager deployment model, which provides site-to-site connectivity to your on-premises source servers by using either ExpressRoute or VPN.
+For more information about creating a virtual network, see the Virtual Network Documentation, and especially the quickstart articles with step-by-step details.

 - Target database endpoint (for example, SQL endpoint, Cosmos DB endpoint, and so on)